RippleOSI/RippleOSI-General-Issues-Ideas/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?style=flat-square)](https://gitter.im/Ripple-Foundation/General)

-# Ripple Foundation - A History
+# Ripple Foundation - Some background

 We started life as RippleOSI, the Ripple Open Source Initiative in 2015 (out of lessons learned from top to bottom within the NHS and HealthIT) with funding from the NHS in England.
 As the mission progressed we formed a non profit (community interest company) Ripple Foundation in 2016 towards a commons in healthIT.